Skip to main content

 Building a Culture of Security Across the Company

-Gmail boasts robust security features, yet the Podesta leak serves as a poignant reminder that even with advanced safeguards, vulnerabilities can emerge when non-technical employees in pivotal roles fall victim to social engineering tactics.
+Gmail boasts robust security features, yet the Podesta leak poignantly reminds us that even with advanced safeguards, vulnerabilities can emerge when non-technical employees in pivotal roles fall victim to social engineering tactics.

-Build a culture of security for non-technical workers and train employees on basic security stuff, such as the importance of strong passwords and vigilance against unauthorized access attempts, particularly those via social media, while emphasizing the crucial role of multifactor authentication.
+Build a security culture for non-technical workers and train employees on basic security stuff, such as the importance of strong passwords and vigilance against unauthorized access attempts, mainly via social media, while emphasizing the crucial role of multifactor authentication.

 Subscribe To Secure Your Data